Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow

 and present our predictions as follows:

 \end{itemize}

-Comparing Tables \ref{table:predictions branching fractions semileptonic BcDStar} with Tables \ref{table:predictions branching fractions rare BcDStar 1} and \ref{table:predictions branching ratios rare BcDStar} we observe that the branching ratios of the later table are much smaller than the former.
+Comparing the prediction of Table \ref{table:predictions branching fractions semileptonic BcDStar} with Tables \ref{table:predictions branching fractions rare BcDStar 1} and \ref{table:predictions branching fractions rare BcDStar 2}, we observe that the branching fractions of the latter table are much smaller than the former.
 This is primarily because the rare channels mediated by FCNC are forbidden at tree level in SM.
-They occur only through loop diagrams like penguin or box diagrams making them loop suppressed, compared to the semileptonic modes which are allowed at tree level in SM.
-In addition the CKM matrix elements in the expression of amplitudes also contribute to further suppression.
+They occur only through loop diagrams, such as penguin or box diagrams, making them loop-suppressed compared to the semileptonic modes, which are allowed at tree level in the SM.
+In addition, the CKM matrix elements in the expression of amplitudes also contribute to further suppression.
 Further, revisiting Tables \ref{table:predictions branching fractions rare BcDStar 1} and \ref{table:predictions branching fractions rare BcDStar 2}, we observe a difference in the predictions of $\mathcal{B}(B_{c}^{-}\to D^{(*)})$ channels and their respective CP-conjugate modes.
 This difference hints towards a non-zero value of CP asymmetry.
 Thus, a prediction of this CP asymmetry observable gathers significance.
 The observable is defined as

 and the $q^{2}$ averaged values of this observable, integrated over the full physical $q^{2}$ region, are presented in table \ref{table:CP asymmetry Bc to D*}.

 From table \ref{table:CP asymmetry Bc to D*}, we can see that CP asymmetry, although very small, still attains a non-zero value.
 The primary source of this non-zero value arises from the CKM elements $V_{ub}$ and $V_{td}$ in $C_{9,eff}$, which carry a phase term.
 Furthermore, comparing the first two rows, we can see the lepton mass and reduced phase space for the $\tau$-lepton case, which suppresses the estimate.
 Also, comparing the values between $D$ and $D^{*}$ modes, we can see the values for the latter modes are smaller than the former ones.
 This is because the $D$ meson is a pseudoscalar meson, while the $D^{*}$ meson is a vector meson.
 As a result, the $D^{*}$ meson has longitudinal and transverse polarization, which can have destructive interference between them, resulting in a suppressed total value.
 This cancellation is absent in $D$ meson, which has just one component.